 More widely in the field of medieval studies, I have also published in The Library on the subject of the manuscript contexts of the late fifteenth-century ‘Winchester Anthology’, and look forward to publishing a study of the use of echoed speech in the Old Norse eddic poem Skírnismál in Old Norse Poetry in Performance, ed.
 Annemari Ferreira and Brian McMahon (Routledge, 2021), as well as a related study, 'Recontextualising the Echoing Retorts of Hárbarðsljóð and Lokasenna', forthcoming in Scandinavian Studies.

-At Lincoln College, I teach Prelims Paper 1(A), ‘Introduction to English Language’, and Prelims Paper 2, 'Early Medieval Literature, c.650–1350'.
-For FHS I teach Paper 2 (Course II, Paper 3), 'Literature in English 1350–1550', and Course II, ‘Literature in English c.650–1100'.
-I also supervise Paper 7 dissertations on Old and Middle English, and advise graduate students at Master’s and DPhil level.
+At Lincoln College, I teach Prelims Paper 1(A), ‘Introduction to English Language’; Prelims Paper 2, 'Early Medieval Literature, c.650–1350'; FHS Paper 2 (Course II, Paper 3), 'Literature in English 1350–1550'; Course II, Paper 1, ‘Literature in English c.650–1100'.
+I also supervise dissertations in the field of medieval literature and act as College Advisor for graduate medievalists.